tomek-i/tomek-i.github.io/static/posts/4mation.md

   - 'Client Communication'
 ---

-As a Full-Stack Developer at 4mation, I was instrumental in developing and maintaining web applications across a range of technologies, including TypeScript, AngularJS, Next.js, Node.js, and Express.js.
-My role involved not only writing code but also leading the successful migration of legacy systems to modern, scalable serverless architectures.
+As a Full-Stack Developer, I was responsible for developing and maintaining web applications using a range of technologies, including PHP, WordPress, TypeScript, Strapi.js, Node.js, Express.js, Next.js, AngularJS, and JavaScript.
+Working in an Agile environment, I collaborated with other team members to develop and implement software solutions that met our clients' needs.

-I worked in a dynamic Agile environment, where I collaborated closely with cross-functional teams to ensure that our software solutions met and often exceeded client expectations.
-I played a key role in gathering requirements, defining project scope, and delivering projects on time and within budget.
+My role also involved converting legacy systems to modern serverless architectures, ensuring that our clients' applications remained up-to-date and scalable.
+I worked closely with other developers to design and develop high-quality software solutions that met our clients' requirements and exceeded their expectations.

-One of my notable achievements was leading a project to modernize a legacy VB.NET application, transitioning it to a robust .NET 8 platform.
-My ability to mentor junior developers, conduct thorough code reviews, and uphold high standards in software development contributed significantly to the team's success.
-I am passionate about continuous learning and stayed ahead of industry trends, which allowed me to bring innovative solutions to the table.
+As a member of a development team, I was dedicated to producing high-quality work and delivering results that aligned with our clients' objectives.
+I was passionate about software development and remained up-to-date with the latest trends and advancements in the field.
+I also valued teamwork and collaboration, and enjoyed working with other developers to create innovative solutions to complex problems.